tock/tock/doc/debugging/VSCode_Debugging.md

 1. Enter `Explorer mode` by pressing `View/Explorer`
 2. Browse and open a file where you want to enable a breakpoint
-3. In my case I want to have a breakpoint in the `reset_handler` in main.rs
+3. In my case I want to have a breakpoint in the `main` in main.rs
 4. Click to the left of the line number to enable a breakpoint.
 You should see a red dot now as the figure below: